JDoYo/saveyourself/<SaveYourself>_Project Management.md

 **Tyler Baronet:**

-Program Management:
+Program Management: Contributed to section 6 and provided grammatical editing.

-SRS:
+SRS: Completed Section 3 and provided grammatical editing for the document.

-SDD:
+SDD: Completed Section 4 and provided grammatical editing for the document.

-STD:
+STD: Provided overall editing for the document.

-Meetings:
+Meetings: Attended all meetings that were held.

 **Joshua Do:**

-Program Management: Conteibuted to section 6.
+Program Management: Contributed to section 6.

 SRS: Created the template for the SRS.
 Also completed all of sections 1 and 5.